GabeScott/standard-works-vault/General Conference/2012 April - Believe, Obey, and Endure.md

 Permissiveness, immorality, pornography, drugs, the power of peer pressure—all these and more—cause many to be tossed about on a sea of sin and crushed on the jagged reefs of lost opportunities, forfeited blessings, and shattered dreams.

 Is there a way to safety?
 Is there an escape from threatened destruction?
-The answer is a resounding yes!
+The answer is a resounding *yes*!
 I counsel you to look to the lighthouse of the Lord.
 I have said it before; I will say it again: there is no fog so dense, no night so dark, no gale so strong, no mariner so lost but what the lighthouse of the Lord can rescue.
 It beckons through the storms of life.
-It calls, “This way to safety.
-This way to home.”
-It sends forth signals of light easily seen and never failing.
+It calls, *“This way to safety.
+This way to home.”* It sends forth signals of light easily seen and never failing.
 If followed, those signals will guide you back to your heavenly home.

 I wish to talk with you tonight about three essential signals from the Lord’s lighthouse which will help you to return to that Father who eagerly awaits your triumphant homecoming.
-Those three signals are believe, obey, and endure.
+Those three signals are *believe, obey,* and *endure.*

-First, I mention a signal which is basic and essential: believe.
-Believe that you are a daughter of Heavenly Father, that He loves you, and that you are here for a glorious purpose—to gain your eternal salvation.
+First, I mention a signal which is basic and essential: *believe.* Believe that you are a daughter of Heavenly Father, that He loves you, and that you are here for a glorious purpose—to gain your eternal salvation.
 Believe that remaining strong and faithful to the truths of the gospel is of utmost importance.
 I testify that it is!

 My young friends, believe in the words you say each week as you recite the Young Women theme.
 Think about the meaning of those words.
 There is truth there.
 Strive always to live the values which are set forth.
 Believe, as your theme states, that if you accept and act upon those values, you will be prepared to strengthen your home and your family, to make and keep sacred covenants, to receive the ordinances of the temple, and to eventually enjoy the blessings of exaltation.
 These are beautiful gospel truths, and by following them, you will be happier throughout your life here and hereafter than you will be if you disregard them.